maiaacademy/workshop-day-alta-disponibilidade-azure/README.md

 25. On the **Log On** tab, change the service account to `contoso\demouser` with the password `Demo!pass123`.
 Select **OK** to accept the changes, and then select **Yes** to confirm the restart of the server.

-26. Return to the Azure portal and open a new Azure Bastion session to **SQLVM2**.
+26. Return to the Azure portal and open a new Azure Bastion ou RDP session to **SQLVM2**.
 Launch **SQL Server 2017 Configuration Manager** and repeat the steps above to **Enable SQL AlwaysOn** and change the **Log On** username.
 Make sure that you have restarted the SQL Service.

 27. Return to your session with **SQLVM1**.
 Use the Start menu to launch **Microsoft SQL Server Management Studio 18** and connect to the local instance of SQL Server.
 (Located in the Microsoft SQL Server Tools folder).